erramirez/r4bs/DataManipulation.md

 We're going to focus on two core functions that are commonly used together, `group_by` and `summarise`.
 These two function do exactly what you think they might do: \* `group_by`: groups based on unique values of a column or columns \* `summarise`: supports a variety of functions to summarise groups specified by `group_by`

-Let's say we want to create a new data set that gave us the following information \* number of days of observation for each particiapnt \* mean, sd, min, and max values for steps \* mean, sd, min, and max for MVPA minutes
+Let's say we want to create a new data set that gave us the following information \* number of days of observation for each participant \* mean, sd, min, and max values for steps \* mean, sd, min, and max for MVPA minutes

 ``` r
 # create a new data set of summary data